 The highway to extinction

-As I said above, passenger pigeons relied on their huge flock numbers to survive; and humans not only hunted them intensively throughout the entire US, but they also destroyed their nests.
-It can’t be argued that Americans weren’t familiar with extinction – that concept was pretty well understood at the time, and the case of the Dodo birds going extinct in 1600 was thoroughly studied.
+As mentioned above, passenger pigeons relied on their huge flock numbers to survive; and humans not only hunted them intensively throughout the entire US, but they also destroyed their nests.
+It can’t be argued that Americans weren’t familiar with extinction — that concept was pretty well understood at the time, and the case of the Dodo birds going extinct in 1600 was thoroughly studied.

-“[that was] the first time people became aware that you could have this super abundant bird that everyone knew about, and that people could actually cause their extinction,” Johnson said.
+“[That was] the first time people became aware that you could have this super abundant bird that everyone knew about, and that people could actually cause their extinction,” Johnson said.
 “I guess that raised public awareness that humans can cause the extinction of animals on a scale that hadn’t really been done before.”

 An American failure